Where to Ski in December

 Where to Ski in Canada in December

-It's no secret Whistler is one of the best ski resorts in the world.
+It's no secret that Whistler is one of the best ski resorts in the world.
 However, not everyone knows about the generous amounts of early-season snowfall it receives each year.
-November provides a solid foundation layer of snow, averaging over 2 metres across the month.
-Perfectly timed for the lifts opening!
+November provides a solid foundation layer of snow, averaging over two metres across the month.
+Perfectly timed for the lifts' opening!

 Snowboarding in Whistler

-Naturally, Whistler's reputation attracts a lot of visitors eager to experience its exceptional qualities first-hand.
-To enhance your skiing time at Canada's highly regarded winter playground, visit before Christmas and avoid the crowds and lift queues.
+Naturally, Whistler's reputation attracts a lot of visitors eager to experience its exceptional qualities first hand.
+To enhance your skiing time at one of Canada's most highly regarded winter playgrounds, visit before Christmas and avoid the crowds and lift queues.

 Where to stay in Whistler

-Ideal for couples, the 4* Summit Lodge Boutique Hotel is a boutique retreat located in Whistler Village, five minutes from bars, restaurants and lifts.
-The Summit's high standards have made it extremely popular amongst Ski Safari guests and it's a team favourite too.
+Ideal for couples, the 4* Summit Lodge Boutique Hotel is a boutique retreat located in Whistler Village, five minutes from bars, restaurants and the lifts.
+The Summit's high standards have made it extremely popular amongst Ski Safari guests, and it's a team favourite too.

 Summit Lodge Offer